CompCogNeuro/CompCogNeuro.github.io/content/1-simulations/index.md

 ## List of sims and exercise questions

 Here's a full list of all the simulations and the textbook exercise questions associated with them.
-Sims that are currently available on the web have links below.
-The remaining sims will be available by the time they are needed.

 ## Chapter 2: Neuron